dawapaljor/sft-report/src/pages/content/0-report.md

 This report describes a repeating pattern of attacks on protesters during Xi Jinping’s 2023 visit to San Francisco.
 This pattern is defined by the following aspects:

 1. United front groups and figures involved in the CCP-supporting and counter-protest efforts are non-state actors\.
 While their exact relation to the CCP as an institution may be somewhat vague or unclear, they are not formally, openly, or explicitly incorporated into Party structures\.
 In other words, the CCP is effectively “outsourcing” repressive actions.
-2. there are clear and well-documented connections between (i) the state organs of the PRC such as embassies and consulates, (ii) United Front organs that are formal parts of CCP infrastructure in the PRC, and (iii) overseas united front groups that are informally connected to the party structure\.
+2. There are clear and well-documented connections between (i) the state organs of the PRC such as embassies and consulates, (ii) United Front organs that are formal parts of CCP infrastructure in the PRC, and (iii) overseas united front groups that are informally connected to the party structure\.

 It is worth noting that while the pro-CCP public assemblies “welcoming Xi” were intended to present a peaceful face of “patriotic” support for China and for good relations between China and the US, in fact their motives also involved neutralizing any manifestation of opposition to Xi or the CCP.
 The strong motive to neutralize dissent has led to repressive actions not short of harassment, intimidation, and assault, and as such, has resulted in acts of transnational repression.
 It is further worth noting that not all individuals associated with these groups participated in harassment, intimidation and assault.